-In September 2013, the Home Secretary commissioned HMIC to conduct an inspection on the police response to domestic abuse.
+In September 2013, the Home Secretary commissioned us to conduct an inspection on the police response to domestic abuse.
 We were asked to report on:

-- the effectiveness of the police approach to domestic violence and abuse, focusing on the outcomes for victims and whether risks to victims of domestic violence and abuse are adequately managed;
+- the effectiveness of the police approach to domestic violence and abuse, focusing on the outcomes for victims and whether risks to victims of domestic violence and abuse are well managed;

 - lessons learnt from how the police approach domestic violence and abuse; and

-- recommendations in relation to these findings, when considered alongside current practice.
+- recommendations about these findings, when considered alongside current practice.

-Our report, ‘Everyone’s business: Improving the police response to domestic abuse’, found that, overall, the police response to victims of domestic abuse is not good enough and forces need to take decisive action to rectify this.
-You can download the national report below, along with individual reports for each police force.
+We found that, overall, the police response to victims of domestic abuse was not good enough and forces needed to take decisive action to rectify this.

 As part of our 2016 PEEL effectiveness inspection, we assessed all 43 Home Office-funded forces in England and Wales on the improvements made in their approach to domestic abuse.